Personalised Transport Ombudsman Bill 2019

 That the bill be now read a second time

-Vote to advance the Personalised Transport Ombudsman Bill to the committee stage.
-ALP and Greens voted in favour (48); LNP, KAP, PHON and independents voted against (42).
-The bill passed.
+Vote on whether to advance the Personalised Transport Ombudsman Bill to the next stage, supported by ALP and Greens (48-42) against LNP, KAP, PHON and independents who argued the ombudsman lacked real enforcement powers.

 The motion passed.